Topological Drawings meet Classical Theorems from Convex Geometry

 \section{Carath\'eodory's Theorem}

-\emph{Carath\'eodory's Theorem} asserts that, if a point $x$ lies in the convex hull of a point set~$P$ in~$\RR^d$, then $x$ lies in the convex hull of at most $d+1$ points of~$P$.
+\emph{Carath\'eodory's theorem} asserts that, if a point $x$ lies in the convex hull of a point set~$P$ in~$\RR^d$, then $x$ lies in the convex hull of at most $d+1$ points of~$P$.

-As already mentioned in Section~\ref{sec:Kirchberger}, Goodman and Pollack \cite{GoodmanPollack1982} proved a dual of Carath\'eodory's Theorem, which transfers to pseudolinear drawings.
+As already mentioned in Section~\ref{sec:Kirchberger}, Goodman and Pollack \cite{GoodmanPollack1982} proved a dual of Carath\'eodory's theorem, which transfers to pseudolinear drawings.

-A more general version of Carath\'eodory's Theorem in the plane is due to Balko, Fulek, and Kyn\v{c}l, who provided a generalization to topological drawings.
+A more general version of Carath\'eodory's theorem in the plane is due to Balko, Fulek, and Kyn\v{c}l, who provided a generalization to topological drawings.
 In this section, we present a shorter proof for their theorem.

 \begin{theorem}[{Carath\'eodory for Topological Drawings \cite[Lemma~4.7]{BalkoFulekKyncl2015}}] Let $D$ be a topological drawing of $K_n$ and let $x \in \RR^2$ be a point contained in a bounded connected component of $\RR^2-D$.
-Then there is a triangle in $D$ that contains $x$ in its interior. \end{theorem}
+Then there is a triangle in $D$ that contains $x$ in the bounded side. \end{theorem}

+Note that, in the classic version for points in $\RR^2$, the case $|A| = 1$ of Kirchberger's theorem implies Carath\'eodory's theorem, and vice versa.
+This is not true for the generalized versions.
+The vertex $1$ of \typeIb in Figure~\ref{fig:k4_three_types} is in the triangle spanned by $2,3,4$.
+However, partitioning the four vertices into $A = \{1\}$ and $B = \{2,3,4\}$ gives a separating pair $(1,2)$ because the triples $(1,2,3)$ and $(1,2,4)$ are oriented the same way.

-\begin{proof} Suppose towards a contradiction that there is a pair $(D,x)$ violating the claim.
+\begin{proof}[Proof of Theorem~\ref{theorem:Caratheodory_generalized}] Suppose towards a contradiction that there is a pair $(D,x)$ violating the claim.
 We choose~$D$ minimal with respect to the number of vertices~$n$.